Experimenting with Emerging RISC-V Systems for Decentralised Machine Learning: Introduction

-Recent years have been characterized by crucial advances in Machine Learning (ML) systems.
+Recent years have been characterised by crucial advances in Machine Learning (ML) systems.
 These advancements have been made possible thanks to the widespread availability of massive and ubiquitous computational resources and copious and distributed data sources.
 The consequent deployment of ML methods across many industries has generated concerns about data access and movement, such as performance, energy efficiency, security, and privacy~\cite{goodman2017european,pardau2018california,chen2021understanding}.
-Furthermore, companies consider collected data as competing advantages and are unwilling to share it outside the organization.
+Furthermore, companies consider collected data as competing advantages and are unwilling to share it outside the organisation.
 This results in data being dispersed into isolated islands, and ML practitioners are forbidden from collecting, fusing, and ultimately using the data to improve their systems.

 Decentralised ML (DML) using Federated Learning (FL) and Edge Inference (EI) tackles the difficulties mentioned above, but practical implementations are not straightforward.
-The emergence of alternative ISAs to the dominant x86-64, such as ARM-v8 and RISC-V exacerbates the challenges in porting (optimised) libraries and guaranteeing interoperability between heterogeneous systems.
+The emergence of alternative ISAs to x86-64 and ARM-v8, such as RISC-V, exacerbates the challenges in porting (optimised) libraries and guaranteeing interoperability between heterogeneous systems.
 Many off-the-shelf frameworks are available, each specifically designed to implement one of a few use-case scenarios.
 First, while standard FL is based on a master-worker approach, few emerging techniques explore distributed, sparse graphs.
-Second, to our knowledge, there is still no FL framework allowing the user to specify a personalised, experimental communication graph between the parties taking part in the federation, posing a severe limit to researchers.
-Third, most of the current FL frameworks are implemented in Python, and their communication infrastructure is based on the gRPC and protobuf technologies.
+Second, to our knowledge, no FL framework still allows the user to specify a personalised, experimental communication graph between the parties taking part in the federation, posing a severe limit to researchers.
+Third, most current FL frameworks are implemented in Python, and their communication infrastructure is based on the gRPC and protobuf technologies.
 While this approach is practical, we advocate that it is not the most efficient.
 Finally, no FL framework has yet been proven on the RISC-V ISA.
 A modern DML framework should be flexible in defining the system architecture and communication patterns to open up research on alternative FL systems and be able to exploit optimised distributed runtimes for optimal performance on different ISAs.